 Every two years, the United States Bureau of Labor Statistics updates their employment projections.
-The information appearing in this article was first published in December 2015, and includes job growth forecasts for the years 2014 through 2024.
+The information appearing in this article was first published in January 2018, and includes job growth forecasts for the years 2016 through 2026.

 This article is going to summarize some of the research conducted by the Bureau of Labor Statistics (BLS) in conjunction with the Department of Labor.
 The information includes several projections, including workforce demographics, job growth trends, education, training, and replacements.

 The labor force continues to grow in diversity too.
-Back in 1994, Hispanics represented 9.1% of the workforce and this number is expected to grow to nearly 20% by 2024, which is a 28.0% increase over the next ten years.
+Back in 1994, Hispanics represented 9.5% of the workforce and this number is expected to grow to nearly 21% by 2026, which is a 116.0% increase over the next ten years.

-Between 2014 and 2024, the following six occupational groups are projected to provide over 50% of the new jobs growth rate:
+Between 2016 and 2026, the following six occupational groups are projected to provide over 50% of the new jobs growth rate:Between 2016 and 2026, the following six occupational groups are projected to provide over 50% of the new jobs growth rate:

 This first table of information includes the ten fastest growing occupations in terms of numbers of jobs created.